Donating objects to our collection

-- Has a strong connection to Brixham
+- Have a strong connection to Brixham

-- Is in good condition
+- Are in good condition

 We are offered many objects each year and unfortunately cannot take everything we are offered.
-This includes for the following reasons:

 - There is little associated information with the object

-- There is no link to Brixham
+- There is nothing that links the item to Brixham

 - The item contains hazardous materials